31st October, 2022

 Who is the hidden killer?

-Another reason asbestos is called the hidden killer, is that you might not know you have been exposed for more than 30 years.
-Symptoms can take years, or even decades to develop, those who are dying today may have been exposed in the 80’s or 90's.
+Another reason asbestos is called the hidden killer is that you might not know you have been exposed for more than 30 years.
+Asbestos symptoms can take years, or even decades to develop.
+The people dying from asbestos-related diseases today may have been exposed in the 80s or 90s.

 Asbestos may be known as the 'hidden killer' but it should be no secret that if you are in the construction industry, or do any work such as maintenance that can disturb building materials, you are at risk of exposure.